LeonLenzo/cr.io/README.md

 2. **Regular Backups**: Supabase provides automatic backups, but you can also export your data regularly

-3. **Access Control**: Use the role-based access control system to limit user permissions
+3. **Access Control**: Use the role-based access control system to limit user permissions:
+   - **Admin**: Full access to all features, including user management
+   - **User**: Can add, edit, and view samples, but cannot manage users
+   - **ReadOnly**: Can only view samples, cannot make changes

 4. **Audit Logs**: Review the sample history logs regularly to monitor for suspicious activity